ArlindPestisha/ArlindPestisha/README.md

 I also use a creative and flexible approach to problem-solving and do my best to bring new perspectives to any team or environment I find myself in.

-I'm interested in both development and Product management and want my skills in both to complement each other.
+I'm interested in both Development and Product Management and want my skills in both to complement each other.

 ---